pgxman/pgxman/README.md

 ## Installing a PostgreSQL extension

 Installing an extension with `pgxman` is as straightforward as specifying the extension name and version.
-For instance, to install version `pgvector` version `0.4.2`:
+For instance, to install version `pgvector` version `0.4.2` for PostgreSQL 14:

 ```console
 pgxman install pgvector=0.4.2@14